Finding the Best Places to Retire Since 2006!

 Cons: Manhattan is in "Tornado Alley' and has a tornado risk that is 175% above the national average.
 The poverty rate is above the national average, but this is attributed to the large student population.

-Notes: Neighborhoods west of KSU tend to be more sedate than the "student ghettos" around the campus.
-The city has little racial diversity.
+Notes: Neighborhoods west of KSU tend to be more sedate than the "student-intense areas around the campus.
+The city has grown by 9% in the last decade but has little racial diversity.

 Recommended as a Retirement Spot?
 Yes